 The following general layout guideline shall be used:

-- Plan and Profile sheets shall be 1" = 50' horizontal and 1" = 10' vertical.
-The District may approve alternative scales on a case by case basis. - Each sheet shall include a bar scale with text.
+- Plan and Profile sheets shall be 1-inch = 50-feet horizontal and 1-inch = 10-feet vertical.
+The District may approve alternative scales on a case-by-case basis. - Each sheet shall include a bar scale with text.